YuraCodedCircuit/Bookmark-Manager-Pro/TERMS_OF_USE.md

 We may terminate your access to support and updates for the extension at any time, without warning, in our sole discretion.

 If we terminate your support access, you are prohibited from seeking support or updates again.
 In addition to terminating support, we reserve the right to take appropriate legal action, including pursuing remedies available under copyright law or other applicable laws, should your usage infringe upon our intellectual property rights in the Marks or original non-open-source elements (if any) or otherwise cause us direct harm in a manner not permitted by the open-source license.
-However, for typical usage within the scope of the MIT License, termination of support is expected to be the primary action.
+However, for typical usage within the scope of the GNU General Public License v3.0, termination of support is expected to be the primary action.

 ## MODIFICATIONS AND INTERRUPTIONS